 All of our officers and directors and the holders of substantially all of our capital stock are subject to lock-up agreements with the underwriters of this offering that restrict the stockholders' ability to transfer shares of our common stock for at least 180 days from the date of this prospectus.
 The lock-up agreements limit the number of shares of common stock that may be sold immediately following this initial public offering.
-Subject to certain limitations, approximately shares will become eligible for sale upon expiration of the lock-up period.
-In addition, shares issued or issuable upon exercise of options vested as of the expiration of the lock-up period will be eligible for sale at that time.
+Subject to certain limitations, approximately 106,188,790 shares will become eligible for sale upon expiration of the 180-day lock-up period and 2,450,980 shares will become eligible for sale on February 21, 2013 upon expiration of a lock-up agreement with certain stockholders.
+In addition, shares issued or issuable upon exercise of options vested as of the expiration of the 180-day lock-up period will be eligible for sale at that time.
 Sales of stock by these stockholders could have a material adverse effect on the trading price of our common stock.